palantir/jamf-pro-scripts/scripts/script-templates/uninstaller-template/README.md

 If you don't need to perform any of the script functions (`run_vendor_uninstallers`, `quit_processes`, `delete_files`), just leave the corresponding array values blank (or comment the lines out) and the script will skip those steps.

+## What if I just have one file to delete and one process to kill? (e.g. Mac App Store installs)

+Use `Uninstall Single Application.sh`!
+It matches the template workflow but lets you define one process and one file path to target for uninstallation via Jamf Pro policy script argument.
+This allows reuse of a single script for multiple app uninstallation policies.

 ## License
 This project is made available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).